Updated: January 2, 2017

-Buenos Aires’ most jammed pack culinary neighborhood, Palermo Hollywood keeps on banging out so many quality cafés, restaurants and bars that it’s hard to pick just a top ten.
-This section of Palermo which spans from Juan B. Justo to Dorrego and Santa Fe to Cordoba is home to a great number of media production companies.
+Buenos Aires’ most jammed packed culinary neighborhood, Palermo Hollywood keeps on banging out so many quality cafés, restaurants and bars that it’s hard to pick just a top ten.
+This section of Palermo which spans from Juan B. Justo to Dorrego and Santa Fe to Cordoba is home to a great number of media and radio production companies.
 Palermo Hollywood has yet to fall victim to a lack of restaurant variety, with an abundance of options for all taste buds and wallet sizes.

 Bar du Marché

 Wine lovers look no further; this tiny Parisian bistro serves over 50 different types of wine by the glass – a rarity in this bottle serving Buenos Aires restaurant world.
 Breakfasts, lunch specials, cheese-charcuterie platters, salads and sandwiches – there’s even a closed door Japanese restaurant on the second level.

 Hello Kitty, more like Hello Ramen.
 Big bowls of high quality, hearty ramen coupled with unique steamed pork bun combinations, Fukuro is the Japanese pop art hipster king of Argentina.
 The wrap around bar seating can be challenging for groups, but the top notch service will be apparent in a city known for lame duck waiters.
 Craft beers on tap, dumplings galore and vegetarian options available for the PETA peeps.
 Don’t skip the “K-Pop buns”; smoked kimchi, roasted pork, popcorn and a touch of lemon jelly.